 Then there can be a quite different type of inner obstacle at the other end of the spectrum - action without adequate thought or analysis.
 This can be the entrepreneur who is driven by an uncontrollable sense of urgency - and the fear that someone else will steal their idea and get to market "first".
 At the extreme, it's like jumping out of a plane with a burst of adrenaline, and later checking on the way down if you've got your parachute on properly, if at all.
 It's captured in the old phrase "Ready.
 Fire.
 Aim"

 Other times it's just the passion and enthusiasm of these entrepreneurs that creates this overly-optimistic expectation that the market will love their idea or product - what's not to love!! .....
 So they recklessly rush to market neglecting any proper due diligence in testing the concept and may risk over-capitalising in the business before realising they've seriously over-estimated the level of demand or under-estimated the strength of their competition. .

 3. Worry and anxiety

-There are many variables that can arise when you're starting-up and running your own small business.
-Factors that are outside of your control - whether it's the state of the broader economy and it's influence on consumer confidence, or even the weather itself (flood or drought) and it's impact on your operations.
-Interest rates, fuel prices, the reliability of your internet service provider.
+There are many variables that you can encounter when you're starting-up and running a small business.
+Some things are outside of your control - whether it's the state of the broader economy and it's influence on consumer confidence, or even the weather itself (flood or drought) and it's impact on your operations.
+Interest rates, fuel prices, the reliability of your internet service provider are some other examples.

-There's stuff that happens that we can't control and therefore must accept and learn to adapt to.
+There's stuff that happens that we can't control and to which we must be able to accept and adapt.